Georg Bell: Early life (1898-1927)

 Bell stated multiple times that he was the nephew of Gertrude Bell (pictured here in 1909), although this has now been disproven.

 Georg Bell was born on 21 July 1898 in Nuremberg in the German Empire.
-He was the son of Emil G. Bell (1867-1932), who was the director of a watch factory in Laufamholz, and Babette Bell (née Seiferth; 1874-1920).
+He was the son of Emil G. Bell (1867–1932), who was the director of a watch factory in Laufamholz, and Babette Bell (née Seiferth; 1874–1920).
 Bell was ethnically Scottish through his father.
 Due to his father's surname, Bell stated that an aunt of his was Gertrude Bell, a highly influential archaeologist, although this came from a disproved 1948 article and the Society of Genealogists said that this was not possible.
-He would also later acquire a step-mother when Babette died in 1920, as his father re-married to Karoline Bell (née Rieger).
+He would also later acquire a step-mother when Babette died in 1920, as his father remarried to Karoline Bell (née Rieger).

 Bell attended secondary school in Nuremberg, and then in April 1916 volunteered to join the Bavarian Army in the midst of World War I as a radio operator, which he did until the end of the war in 1918.
 During his time in the military, he was also deployed to Turkey as a war correspondent.

 In 1919, after the end of the war, he began attending a course on electrical engineering at the Higher Technical School in Nuremberg, which he graduated from in 1921.
 During his time as a student there he first became active in right-wing circles.
 In 1919 he joined the paramilitary organization Reichsflagge, where the organization's leader, Adolf Heiß, introduced him to Ernst Röhm when Röhm was an I.A. officer in the organization.
 Afterward, from 1921 to 1927, he worked as an electrical engineer for various companies in Nuremberg and Munich.
 However, he gave up his work as an electrical engineer on 1 May 1927 upon the revelation of the Chervontsen Affair.